phenriq694/GoStack_Modulos/level04/gobarber-backend/README.md

 - Using Class Transformer: Adding the lib 'class-transformer' to exclude the 'password' attribute and expose the 'avatar_url' in the controllers realated to the User entity"

+- Emails with Amazon SES: How to configure Amazon SES to send emails;

+- Organizing the container:

 ### Application Developed